Back to blog

 💡 Real Example:

 Your marketing team wants to send new Typeform responses to Slack and create tasks in Asana.
-With Zapier, they can set that up in minutes, no developers needed.
+With Zapier, they can set that up in minutes, no development resources needed.

 🎯 The Core Differences